-Although the basic look of the exterior, including its classic proportions and graceful stance, remained unchanged as part of the refresh, there are several new details to the latest drop-top DB9 apart from its predecessor.
-The headlights are more angular and swept-back than before, while the lower front fascia gets a streamlined single-intake design.
+Although the basic look of the exterior, including its classic proportions and graceful stance, remained unchanged as part of the refresh, there are several new details to the latest drop-top DB9 GT apart from its predecessor.
+It gains revised lights on both ends, a sprinkling of black trim, and 20-inch alloy wheels.

 From the side, the DB9 Volante looks more aerodynamic, though the profile remains the same as any modern Aston Martin GT.
 At the rear, an integrated spoiler improves aerodynamics.
-Some design details have made their way down from the company's One-77 flagship, like the five-vane front grille.
+Some design details have made their way down from the ultra-exclusive One-77, like the five-vane front grille.

 The engine mates exclusively to a six-speed automatic transmission that shifts smoothly but more slowly than the dual clutch boxes used by many of the DB9's rivals.
 Aston Martin recently eliminated the more sporting manual transmission option; those looking for a proper three-pedal gearbox will have to settle for the V8 Vantage Roadster.